 In the intervention arm, daily school attendance data will be collected and assessed monthly to determine a young woman's eligibility to receive the cash transfer.
-To compare school attendance between young women in the intervention and control arms, the study team will collect daily attendance data from the schools for three months of the year for intervention and control girls (for example, March, May and August).
+The study team will use these records, as well as records of young women in the control arm, to compare school attendance between the two groups.
 This daily school attendance data will be entered into an electronic password protected database that will be referenced for payment distribution.
-Based on our experience with the pilot study, we will use the standard attendance roster that the teachers complete daily for all students.
-Other methods of monitoring attendance were tried in the pilot but these other methods increased the teacher or administrator burden and will not be acceptable long term.